GoDToD/Resume-Classification-System/README.md

 - Classification results are grouped by the most suitable job titles.
 - Click on job title cards to view details, including extracted information such as name, email, phone number, gender, and keywords from each resume.

----

-Feel free to adjust any sections further based on your specific requirements or preferences!

 ## SECTION 6 : PROJECT REPORT / PAPER